-When we reviewed the conservation area, it became clear that parts of it do not reflect its historic character.
-The appraisal therefore recommends that the boundary for the conservation area is changed, so it would become smaller, but more focused.
+When we reviewed the conservation When we reviewed the conservation area, it became clear that parts of it do not reflect its historic character.
+The appraisal therefore recommends that the boundary for the conservatic area is changed, so it would become smaller, but more focused.